felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/overview.md

 title: Overview
 layout: documentation
 meta:
-  title: HubRise PixelPoint Windows API Bridge Overview
+  title: HubRise PixelPoint Windows API Overview
   description: Details the use and functionality of the HubRise PixelPoint Bridge.
 gallery: